Satyamkumar-alpha/Mini-Projects/README.md

-This Repo have Projects using HTML, CSS and JAVASCRIPT.
+This Repo have Projects and created using HTML, CSS and JAVASCRIPT.